Skip 2 & 6 month waits

 Every person can upgrade their mental health related cover once in their lifetime, without needing to re-sit the waiting period they already had on a lower level of cover.

 On extras cover, some providers waive the waiting periods on certain items as an incentive to attract new customers.
+This can be a handy way to access benefits sooner, assuming the policy is the best health insurance option for your needs overall.

 You're unlikely to find a health insurance provider that waives the waiting period on pregnancy cover.
 Virtually all health funds impose a 12-month waiting period on pregnancy related cover.